 Areas of the map that are filled with light gray diagonal lines are Combined Areas.
 Generally, these are sparsely populated areas with high concentrations of sales by a few retail outlets.
 Sales volumes for these areas are combined to obscure any one retailer’s sales volume.

 In All Books view, the line represents weekly sales for all formats of all books reported by BookScan.
-If you have more then four books in your bibliography, we'll display your top three best selling, and combine the rest of your sales under the heading All Other Books on the key to the right of the graph.
+If you have more than four books in your bibliography, we'll display your top three best selling, and combine the rest of your sales under the heading All Other Books on the key to the right of the graph.
 Check the box next to the title you want to add to the chart.
 If you hover your mouse over a point on the chart, you’ll see the number of copies sold for a specific book or format.
 The key on the right of the chart shows which color represents which book or format.

 To see details of sales for an individual book, either select the book from the key on the right (if it is one of your top three best sellers) or from the All Books pull down.
 When a book has more than four formats, we display the top three and aggregate the rest under “All Other Formats.”